Alexander-Arnold issues perfect riposte to Southgate snub by saving Liverpool's season | Goal.com

 The celebrations told their own story.
 Alexander-Arnold has been under the microscope of late, left out by England and dissected by pundits eager to justify Gareth Southgate’s conservatism.

 No player has been more analysed, more criticised.
-This was the perfect riposte from the 22-year-old.
+This was the perfect riposte from the 22-year-old, particularly with Southgate sitting in the stands at Anfield.

 His goal bore the hallmark of another home-grown hero, Steven Gerrard.
 How many times did he step up for Liverpool in their time of need?
 How many times did he deliver in front of the Kop?